 Production at Oltchim has been severely restricted for over a year, with the company suffering from a lack of working capital to secure feedstock supplies.

-In recent months the Romanian government has been pushing ahead with a privatisation timetable for the disposal of its stake in Oltchim, as part of a commitment to economic restructuring being carried out in consultation with, and with financial support from, the International Monetary Fund (IMF).
+In recent months, the Romanian government has been pushing forward with a privatisation timetable for the disposal of its majority stake, as part of a commitment to economic restructuring being carried out in consultation with the International Monetary Fund (IMF).

 For the latest chemical news, data and analysis that directly impacts your business sign up for a free trial to ICIS news - the breaking online news service for the global chemical industry.

 Get the facts and analysis behind the headlines from our market leading weekly magazine: sign up to a free trial to ICIS Chemical Business.

 |Get access to breaking chemical news as it happens.|

 |ICIS Global Petrochemical Index (IPEX).
 Download the free tabular data and a chart of the historical index|